Gesee-y/Cruise.jl/README.md

 - **3D physics**: Still needs to be tested on real-world cases.

+## Common Concerns

+- **JIT startup latency**: Julia is already making great progress on this front, and packages like [PrecompileTools.jl]() provide effective solutions.

+- **Performance**: Cruise is optimized for maximum speed (static structures, SIMD, multithreading, cache optimization, etc.) and aims to reach the level of industry-grade solutions (ReactiveECS is a good example).

 ## Roadmap

 From now on, I will focus on testing, documenting and patching.
 But here is a list of the incoming features: